flipcoder/qork/README.md

 ```
 chmod +x ./examples/*.py
 ```
+## Live Mode

+Live mode is enabled by default.
+You can type python commands into your terminal and interact with qork if you prefer to do it directly.

 ## Getting Started

-Qork has a easy/zero-mode, inspired by pygame-zero,
+Qork has a zero-mode, inspired by pygame-zero,
 No boilerplate is required here, but you have to run your program through the qork script instead of python.
 You can use a shebang line if you want to execute it directly